-If you’re purposely looking to add dynamic tension to your photos then you’re going to automatically find that the tension itself acts as a techn
+Sometimes you’ll want to add dynamic tension to your photos.
+You’ll find that the tension itself acts as a technique for unbalancing elements.

-ique for unbalancing the photo.
-In the photo below it would be hard to find the center of gravity as the image goes outwards from the photo in so many contrasting directions, and the small detail in the top lefthand corner of the photo is even more distracting.
+In the photo below, it’s hard to find the center of gravity.
+This is because the image goes outwards from the photo in so many contrasting directions.
+The small detail in the top lefthand corner is even more distracting.

-If you have a look at my photo below, you’ll notice that the balance is definitely leaning towards the left of the photo, but that leads your eye to wonder what’s in the rest of the photo which draws your interest towards the pier and the people on the beach, which made my photo more interesting, and increased the time my viewer was looking at the photo.
+You’ll notice that the balance is leaning towards the left-hand side of the photo.
+This leads your eyes to wonder what’s in the rest of the photo.
+Your attention moves towards the pier and the people on the beach.

 A Note to Finish